whybread/spring-boot-guide/helloworld/README.md

 # Chapter 01: Hello World

-In this chapter, we will study how to make a simple web server prints 'hello world' using **Spring Boot**.
+In this chapter, we will study how to make a simple web application prints 'hello world' using **Spring Boot**.

 ## Make a new Spring Boot project